Inbestigator/dressed/README.md

 # Dressed

-Dressed is a wrapper around the Discord API.
+Dressed is a Discord bot framework with 100% API support.
 It allows you to host a bot using the
 [interactions endpoint](https://discord.com/developers/docs/interactions/overview#configuring-an-interactions-endpoint-url)
 system for Discord.